Vourhey/robonomics_winter_school_2021_connectivity/README.md

 * Fully decentralized.
 For example, devices are connected by a mesh network.
 Not suitable for wide area networks due to high hardware requirements
 * Centralized.
 For example, AWS.
 Provides a single entry point and ease of connection, but there is a high risk of failure in case of server problems
 * Hybrid.
-For example, [Robonomics Connectivity] (https://github.com/airalab/sensors-connectivity).
+For example, [Robonomics Connectivity](https://github.com/airalab/sensors-connectivity).
 Provides an address for devices on a "local" network and publishes data to a distributed IPFS message channel

 ## Comparison of AWS and Robonomics Connectivity